formal-land/formal.land/docs/tools/coq-of-ocaml/language/ocaml-core.md

 ```

 ## Records
-Coq is more restrictive on the naming of record fields than OCaml.
+Rocq is more restrictive on the naming of record fields than OCaml.
 Two different records cannot share a common field name.
 ```ocaml
 type answer = {
   code : int;